Koch Brothers Exposed: Background

 Robert Greenwald is an American filmmaker, who in the early 2000s turned toward making issues-oriented documentary films and founded Brave New Films, a liberal media company which publishes viral documentary campaigns, including the one from which this film was compiled.
 The 60-minute Koch Brothers Exposed documentary began as a series of 13 two- to twelve-minute viral videos intended to portray David and Charles Koch's negative impact on a variety of aspects of American life.
 The billionaire Koch Brothers have been described as "the poster boys of the 1 percent."
 Their conglomerate, Koch Industries, is one of the largest private firms in the nation, with estimated annual revenues in the range of $100 billion.
 Critics argue that the extraordinary wealth and overwhelming political influence of the Koch brothers harms the environment, education, campaign finance, and labor rights.

 Synopsis

-An opening introductory profile on the Koch brothers claims that their inherited wealth was built by their father Fred C. Koch, a founder of the John Birch Society, by working for Joseph Stalin, and had been used to "wage a systematic attack on American values" and "defining the lives of ordinary American under the radar for over 50 years."
+The opening introduction alleges that Fred C. Koch amassed his fortune by working for Joseph Stalin and that the Koch brothers used their inherited wealth to "wage a systematic attack on American values".